yebekhe/TelegramV2rayCollector/README.md

 ## Contribution
-If you have a Telegram channel and you want to add it to this project or you know Telegram channels that can be used in this project you can ask for addition in Issues.
+If you have Channel and you want to add it to this project or you know Channels that can be used in this project you can ask for addition in Issues.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.